-Guardianship Of Minor Children
+Guardianship Of Minor Children in Northern Virginia

 Among the many fears that come with parenting is the question of “who will raise our children if we die before their grown.”
 In the Commonwealth of Virginia, if one parent dies in an accident or due to illness, the surviving parent becomes the sole custodian of the children—regardless of marital status or if the deceased parent was married to a non-parental spouse.
 But if both parents die, or each dies in succession, then the decision is left to the courts.
 At Hale Carlson Baumgartner, PLC, one of the most important services that our estate planning attorneys provide is to give parents the peace of mind that comes with knowing that there is a contingency plan for the guardianship of their children outlined in their will.
-Call our Northern Virginia office to discuss your options.
+Call our Northern Virginia office or contact us online to discuss your options.

 Parental Succession and Guardianships in the Commonwealth of Virginia